SchrodingerZhu/area-exam-survey/writing/main.typ

 For example, by monitoring allocation frequency, one may be able to tell whether a program is updating a sparse data structure or a dense one.
 Such differences may lead to further information leakage.
 Unlike GC or other deferred approaches, RC-based memory reclamation happens timely, which gives more opportunities for observers to infer the information out of the running programs.

 Currently, reuse analysis is still being adopted into various languages.
 If there is any security-critical program to be implemented with reuse analysis, one may need to study how to mask certain allocation patterns by probabilistically reject a reuse opportunity.
-There may be tradeoff between the performance and the security.
+There may be a tradeoff between the performance and the security.

 = Conclusions